by

 Next steps

 Once you have started making the most of everyday opportunities to give to yourself and to others, the next step is to make it easy to pay taxes.
-This will be the topic of the next article in this Money Series.
-I’ll link to it here once it’s published.
+This is the topic of the next article in this Money Series.
+Click here to continue learning.

 ###